55Honey/Acore_CarbonCopy/README.md

 - Log in with the source character
 - While logged in on the character to copy from, do `.carboncopy $newToonsName`
 - **WAIT** for a minute before you log out.
 - Log on the new character, find a mailbox.
-The items in the mail show no enchants/gems.
+Possibly the items in the mail show no enchants/gems.
 Once you take the items out of the mailbox, all modifications will be visible.
+On latest AC modifications are visible in the mailbox already.

 ## What it does:
 - Delete the new characters starter gear, except the Homestone.